 - Replacement battery.
 Either:

-To start off, remove any brush heads from the top of the handle and using the screwdriver start to pry off the plastic ring from around the shaft.
-Standing the toothbrush tip-first in hot water (60 degrees C) for 5 minutes will help to soften the plastic and make the ring easier to remove.
+To start off, remove any brush heads from the top of the handle.
+Stand the toothbrush tip-first in hot water (60 degrees C) for 5 minutes to soften the plastic and make the ring easier to remove.
+Use the screwdriver to pry off the plastic ring from around the shaft.
 Note that the ring is stepped so you might need to press down into the soft coloured surrounding material to lever the ring from underneath.
 Alternatively you can use pliers with tape inside the jaws to stop them marking the ring.

 Put the brush on its charger.

 Holding the charger and the toothbrush gently bend the handle backwards so that the base starts to lever open.
 Standing this end of the brush in hot water for 5 minutes before bending it back will help to soften the plastic and will make the clip release more easily and be less likely to break.

 Remove the handle from the charger and the base of the handle should come off.
 The spring might fall out so don’t lose it!

 At this point you might realise that you have fallen victim to Braun’s designed-in obsolescence and non-repairability if the plastic tab at the front of the base breaks off.
 This makes it more difficult for the toothbrush to be repaired (see below.)

 Don’t worry if this breaks off as we can use glue at reassembly time.

 If it hasn’t already fallen out remove the spring from inside the coil in base of the handle and put it somewhere safe.